Sarah Lian: Career in Acting

 In 2012, Lian was cast in CSI creator Anthony E. Zuiker's Yahoo! distributed cybercrime drama Cybergeddon as edgy hacker Blue.
 Later on that year, she played alongside Stuart Townsend as his love interest in the second season of XIII: The Series.
 Plus Covert Affairs with Piper Perabo.

 2015 saw the release of Lian's two Hong Kong-shot independent films; psychological thriller Jasmine by Dax Phelan, and romantic comedy Already Tomorrow in Hong Kong by Emily Ting with actors Jamie Chung and Bryan Greenberg.

 In 2016, Lian makes her Singapore acting debut on MediaCorp's 13-episode drama as the mysterious character Selena.
-Her other co-stars with veterans Tay Ping Hui and Carmen Soo.
+Her other co-stars with veterans Tay Ping Hui, Irene Ang and Carmen Soo.
 The following year, Lian acts in her first Mandarin-speaking role in Astro's 6-part mini series, Anak Merdeka chronicling a story of 3 friends through the decades of Malaysia's Independence.
 She plays the role of the main character's mother in the first two episodes speaking English, Mandarin, Hokkien and Malay.

 Lian has also been featured in a range of commercials shot for various countries.
 Among those include a couple advertisements McCafe and Standard Chartered-shot with Hong Kong TVB actor Moses Chan, Adidas' 2003 FIFA Women's World Cup Shaolin Soccer commercial featuring players from Team China and Team USA, Cadbury Soft Centres, Tic Tac, Hong Leong Bank, and Celcom Euro 2008.
 In Malaysia, Lian has been applauded for her role as "Ah Moi" in the localised myEG commercial in 2010.
 In 2014, Lian filmed a Tiger Beer commercial with Cannes-winning Singaporean director Anthony Chen.